gbmhunter/blog/content/electronics/components/connectors/terminal-blocks/index.md

 {{< img src="terminal-block-cover-beside-block1.jpg" width="400px" caption="A terminal block cover beside the terminal block."  >}}

 {{< img src="terminal-block-cover-mounted-on-block.jpg" width="400px" caption="A terminal block cover mounted onto a terminal block."  >}}

+## Ceramic (Porcelain) Terminal Blocks

+Ceramic (also called _porcelain_) terminal blocks were used before plastic ones became widely available.
+They still find a niche in applications where they would be subjected to very high temperatures that would melt plastic.
+They can typically operate in temperatures of -40° to 650°C. This includes things such as heaters, thermocouple connections, machinery, and many other industrial uses.
+Steatite is a popular ceramic material used for construction of these types of terminal blocks.

+{{% img src="20150109-ceramic-terminal-block.jpg" width="400px" caption="A ceramic terminal block." %}}